Timothy Woods

 Snake River Farms delivery specializes in American Wagyu and prime beef from the butchers.

-Based on reviews, among their most popular items are their Tomahawk steaks, American Wagyu, and their Filet Mignon, which online customers include most of the time.
+Based on reviews, their most popular items are their Tomahawk steaks, American Wagyu, and their Filet Mignon, which online customers usually include.
 Snake River Farms ships to all of the country.

 3. Chicago Steak Company

 Chicago Steak Company emphasizes single orders and gift boxes.
-They have many dry-age steaks to choose from the checkout counter, which can be a good choice for corporate gifts or an occasional splurge for a Labor Day meal.
+They have many dry-age steaks at the checkout counter, which can be a good choice for corporate gifts or an occasional splurge for a Labor Day meal.
 They ship throughout the United States.

-Their website is user-friendly and has lots of educational articles on how to get the best cooking results.
-However, although the company emphasizes premium quality of their cuts, they don’t offer 100% satisfaction guarantee.
+Their user-friendly website has many educational articles on getting the best cooking results.
+However, although the company emphasizes the premium quality of its cuts, they don’t offer a 100% satisfaction guarantee.

 Recommended Article: Omaha Steaks vs Chicago Steak Company